iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 ---

+# Notes on the experiment

+## Results and Performance

+The experiment was carried out on a single modern GPU (Geforce GTX 1080(and GTX 1080ti), Tesla K80).
+With extended features approach a significant boost in the F1-score was inferred, close to 4-5% which was impressive.

+This type of model has a large number of available hyperparameters, or knobs we can tune, all of which will affect training time and final performance.
+The typical training time for 100K epochs range from 6-8 hours.
+Hence, carrying out the experiment for large no of iterations resulted in waiting for 4-5 days to evaluate the model.

+Other significant hyperparameters used in the experiment used to get higher accuracy were Maximum sequence length - 50; Bidirectional RNN as encoder ; Bahdanau Attention based Decoder; ADAM as optimiser; learning rate as  0.0001; 1 layer of encoder and 2 layers of decoder ; GRU cells were used as RNN units for both encoder and decoder;  beam search methodology for decoding.

 # Conclusion

 I would like to thank the google brain team for open sourcing the seq2seq tensorflow code, [@spro](https://github.com/spro) on his valuable inputs for handling this problem, [@MaximumEntropy](https://github.com/MaximumEntropy/Seq2Seq-PyTorch) for his pytorch seq2seq repository.

 # References